Poisoned classifiers are not only backdoored, they are fundamentally broken: Experiments

-\textbf{Clean classifiers are not easily broken.} In addition, we show that clean classifiers are not broken under our approach. \autoref{clean-break} presents an illustration for attacking a clean multi-class ImageNet classifier.
-Here we choose larger perturbation size $\epsilon=60$ because we find no obvious pattern with $\epsilon=20$.
-Observe that the attack success rate of those patches are extremely low.
+\textbf{Attack results on clean classifiers} We show that clean classifiers are not broken under our attack.
+Note that clean classifiers are not poisoned and there is no such concept as attack success rate for clean classifiers.
+To measure the effect of the triggers constructed by our procedure on clean classifiers, we report the error rate of clean classifiers when the test data is patched by the alternative triggers.
+Figure~\ref{clean-break} presents an illustration for attacking a clean multi-class ImageNet classifier with our approach.
+We refer the reader to Figure~\ref{clean-break-binary} in Appendix~\ref{appendix-attack} for more results on attacking clean classifiers.
+Here we choose larger perturbation size $\epsilon=60$ because we find no obvious pattern with perturbation size $\epsilon=20$.
+Observe that clean classifiers have low error rates with test data patched by the constructed triggers, meaning that our attack does not apply to clean classifiers.

 \textbf{``Camouflaged'' Backdoor} So far we have experimented with triggers that contain colors (i.e., red, blue in Trigger A) that are visually distinctive and as a result, backdoor patterns can be easily recognizable in adversarial examples.
 We study the case when backdoor trigger is less colorful or contains colors already in the color distribution of clean images.
 Consider Trigger C in Figure\autoref{badnet-advanced-backdoor-1}: black and white colors in this trigger are also representative colors of a panda.
 We train a poisoned binary classifier on ImageNet using Trigger C as the backdoor, where the backdoor attack method is BadNet~\citep{badnet2017gu}.
 In Figure\autoref{badnet-advanced-backdoor-1}, we visualize adversarial examples of the \textit{robustified} poisoned classifier.
 Although there is no clear backdoor pattern in the form of dense color regions, we can observe that in the generated adversarial examples, there is a tendency for black regions to have vertical or horizontal boundaries, which resembles the pattern in Trigger C. Despite the absence of obvious backdoor patterns, we are still able to break the poisoned classifier using cropped patterns from large-$\epsilon$ ($\epsilon=100$) adversarial examples as shown in Figure\autoref{badnet-advanced-backdoor-2}.
 Notice that both of the triggers are noisy and seem completely different from Trigger C, but they attain higher attack success rate ($88.60\%$ and $83.00\%$) than the original backdoor ($75.80\%$).